-Immediately after arriving at your new home, you may realize there are a few purchases you need to make rather quickly.
+Immediately after arriving at your new home, you will realize there are a few purchases that you had not considered but that you need to make rather quickly.
 Its easy to get caught up in the excitement of moving and fail to prepare for some of your basic needs.

 Unless you are willing to forfeit your privacy, one of the first purchases you will need to make is window treatments.

 At first, you may simply want to purchase window coverings for function and buy more decorative window treatments once youve settled in.